 Style for Manuscript

 Here are some guidelines for article preparation.
 A list of 2-5 keywords and an abstract (described below) are required for all manuscripts submitted to TETCI.
 Manuscript Central contains the official IEEE keyword list.
 Using keywords from that list is preferred.
 Provide an abstract of reasonable length that is an informative summary of the paper, including any important results found or conclusions drawn.
 Authors are encouraged to put detailed derivations in appendixes.
 For the review process, a composite PDF file containing the main manuscript, tables, figures and appendixes should be submitted.
 All figures and tables must be inserted in the corresponding places.
 DO NOT (1) place all figures and tables at the end of the manuscript or (2) upload figures and tables separately.

 For TETCI, mandatory over-length page charge will be imposed for pages in excess of 15 pages for a Survey Paper, 10 pages for a Full Paper, 6 pages for a Short Paper and 3 pages for Letters.
 These limits are excluding the supplementary materials.
+The manuscript length (excluding supplementary materials) with over-length page charge must be less than 21 pages for a Survey Paper, 15 pages for a Full Paper and 9 pages for a Short Paper.
 Please note that the limits apply to final accepted manuscripts that are prepared in standard two-column IEEE format.
-Some templates/style files that can help preparation of the manuscript can be downloaded from https://journals.ieeeauthorcenter.ieee.org/create-your-ieee-article/authoring-tools-and-templates/ieee-article-templates/templates-for-transactions/.
+Some templates/style files that can help preparation of the manuscript can be downloaded from https://journals.ieeeauthorcenter.ieee.org/create-your-ieee-journal-article/authoring-tools-and-templates/.

 In order for an abstract to be effective when displayed in IEEE Xplore® as well as through indexing services such as Compendex, INSPEC, Medline, ProQuest, and Web of Science, it must be an accurate, stand-alone reflection of the contents of the article.

 The abstract must be a concise yet comprehensive reflection of what is in the article.
 In particular:

 - The abstract must be self-contained, without abbreviations, footnotes, or references.
 It should be a microcosm of the full article.